scc-digitalhub/sdk-docs/docs/runtimes/kfp.md

 1. Define one or more functions to be executed.
 These functions can be from other runtimes.
 2. Define somewhere a [pipeline](./kfp.md#pipeline-definition).
+3. Build the pipeline with the `run(action="build")` method.
+(Mandatory step!)
-3. The workflow's `run()` method calls a stepper that create various KFP ContainerOP and executes them.
+4. Execute the pipeline with `run(action="pipeline")` method.
+This calls a stepper that executes various KFP ContainerOP.

 ### Pipeline definition